HFMethod

 - The value must be one of:

--Use conventional incore density-fitting to compute the exchange contribution to Fock matrix and energy.
+incore_df-Use conventional incore density-fitting to compute the exchange contribution to Fock matrix and energy.

-This algorithm is fast but has a memory requirement of about \(8 * N_\text{ao}^2 * N_\text{df}\) Bytes, where \(N_\text{ao}\) and \(N_\text{df}\) are the number of AO and density-fitting basis functions, respectively.
-Therefore, it may not work for calculations on very large systems or with very large basis; in these cases, use
+Bytes, where and are the number of AO and density-fitting basis functions, respectively.
+Therefore, it may not work for calculations on very large systems or with very large basis; in these cases, usecoulomb_method = direct_dfinstead.pre_transformed_df-Use the pre-transformed density-fitting integrals to compute the exact exchange contribution to Fock matrix and energy.

 This algorithm is faster than

-when SCF converges slowly (ca. with more than 10 SCF steps), and the speepup increases with the number of SCF steps; but is slower when SCF converges within a few steps.This algorithm has the same memory requirement as
+incore_dfwhen SCF converges slowly (ca. with more than 10 SCF steps), and the speepup increases with the number of SCF steps; but is slower when SCF converges within a few steps.This algorithm has the same memory requirement as

--Use the occ-RI-K algorithm (incore version) to compute the exact exchange contribution to Fock matrix and energy.
+incore_df.occupied_df-Use the occ-RI-K algorithm (incore version) to compute the exact exchange contribution to Fock matrix and energy.

 This algorithm is ~ 2 times faster than

-for normal calculations (e.g. with double-zeta AO basis), and the speedup increases when larger basis is used.See this paper for a detailed description of the algorithm.
+incore_dffor normal calculations (e.g. with double-zeta AO basis), and the speedup increases when larger basis is used.See this paper for a detailed description of the algorithm.

 This algorithm has the same memory requirement as